-This change was applied to the expected contributions from the previously adopted employer rates as well as the annuity factors used to finance the UAAL.
+This change was applied to the expected contributions from the previously adopted employer rates as well as the factors used to finance the UAAL.
 Liabilities were not affected by this change.
 Should the future pay increases for individuals result in lower than assumed pay increases, those gains will materialize in the following valuation.
-Results using these assumptions are shown on page 6.
-The Board formally adopted the change at its December 2011 Board meeting.
+Results are shown on page 4.